 Let yourselves get carried away by Peru’s second-largest city, recognized for its colonial architecture and natural wonders:

-- Historic Center of Arequipa: This is one of the most beautiful historic centers in Peru since most of its structures are built with white ashlar, a volcanic rock found in the Chachani Volcano’s quarries.
+- Historic Center of Arequipa: This is one of the most beautiful old towns in Peru since most of its structures are built with white ashlar, a volcanic rock found in the Chachani Volcano’s quarries.
 Make sure to visit the Santa Catalina Monastery while you’re here, famous for being an outstanding example of colonial architecture.

-- Colca Canyon: It is one of the unmissable attractions in Arequipa and one of the most recognized natural attractions in Peru because of its depth and for being home to the third-largest bird in the world, the Andean Condor.
+- Colca Canyon: It is one of the unmissable attractions in Arequipa and one of the most recognized natural attractions in Peru because of its otherworldly scenery.
+Also, the Colca Canyon is home to the third-largest bird in the world, the Andean Condor.

 Also known as the Folkloric Capital of Peru, this small town guards the highest navigable lake in the world.
 Make sure to add this destination to your itinerary and make the most of your experience.